Forge your own path. March to the beat of your own drummer. Do things differently.

 Don’t say: I really need you to follow the standard production process for blog posts.
 That ensures we produce the best content on time.

 Instead, make it clear how their actions impact team members directly and say something like: I really need you to follow the standard production process for blog posts.
 When you don’t, the design team can’t tell when they should create graphics, and that makes it difficult for them to manage their own workload.
+Alternatively, you could schedule a meeting or a virtual team bonding session and have everyone come together to discuss the issue — just make sure things stay respectful.

 Studies have shown pleasing our co-workers motivates us more than our salaries!
 Your rebel probably isn’t on a mission to make your other team members miserable.
 Helping her see that her decisions have negative consequences for real people—not just inanimate systems and processes—is far more likely to reduce her disruptive behavior.